chainguard-dev/melange/README.md

 Running outside of a container requires [Docker](https://docs.docker.com/get-docker/), but should also work with other runtimes such as [podman](https://podman.io/getting-started/installation).

-Alternatively, if you're on a Mac, you can use the [melange instructions for Lima](https://github.com/chainguard-dev/melange/blob/main/mac/README.md#Lima) to run an Alpine Linux VM.

 ## Quickstart

 A melange build file looks like: